Mountain irrigation and lawn at elevation in Colorado

 If you recorded mostly A answers

 Start with irrigation.
 Coverage and honest schedules usually come before cosmetic turf rescue.
-Read our irrigation page, then pair it with late April irrigation startup in the high country and water conservation through proper irrigation practices for scheduling habits that protect pipes at altitude.
+Read our irrigation page, then pair it with late April irrigation startup in the high country and water conservation through proper irrigation practices.
 Use contact with photos of heads, controller screens, and any trenches that might have shifted buried lines over winter.

 If you recorded mostly B answers

 Start with lawn care.
 Color and density respond to programs instead of single heroic passes.
-Browse lawn care, then mention traffic paths and south walls when you call so visits match real microclimates, not only a front-yard average.
+Browse lawn care, then mention traffic paths and south walls when you call.
 If irrigation is still untrusted, fix obvious dry wedges before heavy feeding on cold soil.

 If you recorded mostly C answers

 Start with garden maintenance.
 Beds and ivy often carry the photo story before grass does.
-See garden maintenance and ask how cleanup visits can align with irrigation checks so new mulch depth is not blasted by sprinklers the same week.
+See garden maintenance and ask how cleanup visits can align with irrigation checks.
 Custom flower pots can add patio color without waiting on full turf recovery.

 If you recorded mostly D answers

 Start with plant health care.
 When several woody plants look off at once, soil, pests, nutrition, and winter desiccation can overlap.
-Read plant health care and April deer browse on high country hedges when chew lines mix with pale crowns.
-Invite a property-wide look instead of treating each symptom as a separate mystery.
+Read plant health care and April deer browse on high country hedges.
+Invite a property-wide look instead of treating each symptom separately.

 If your tally tied across letters

 Write a short list, take morning and afternoon photos, then use contact so one walkthrough can settle what to do first.
-Mention guest weekends and elevation so visits do not stack on one Saturday.
-As June nears with nights still cold, read May to June handoff when frost nights still visit for how May minutes should differ from July memory.
+As June nears with nights still cold, read May to June handoff when frost nights still visit.

 After the quiz: sequencing the rest of the season